Ghilt/FractalView/README.md

 7. Maybe add a flourish animation to start page
 9. Get starting seed for pyramid from core/ user configurable 9.b Do other shapes than triangle
-10. Make back button in configuration back out of inline mode instead of backing to start